(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - But if you show partiality you commit a sin, being convicted by the law as deliberate violator.

 - For the One who said you shouldn’t have sex with another man’s wife(8)Quotation/allusion to Exodus 20:14; “have sex with another man’s wife” is one word in the Greek, typically translated “commit adultery”.
 However, the Greek word (and Hebrew too) is more limited in scope than our English word adultery.
 In English, “adultery” means illicit sex between a married person – man or woman – and someone who isn’t their spouse.
 In Greek (and Hebrew also), it meant “a man having sex with another man’s wife”.
-A married man having sex with an unmarried woman was called fornication. also said you shouldn’t murder.(9)Quotation/allusion to Exodus 20:13 Yet if you don’t have sex with another man’s wife but do murder, you did – and do – become a deliberate violator of the law.
+A married man having sex with an unmarried woman was called fornication. also said you shouldn’t murder.(9)Quotation/allusion to Exodus 20:13 Yet if you don’t have sex with another man’s wife but do murder, you have become a deliberate violator of the law.

 - Speak this way and act this way; like someone about to be judged by the law of liberty,